 - Publish your prompt as part of a "config."

-- Test the config against a second, similar document to ensure it extracts the same target data.
+- Test your config against a second, similar document to ensure it extracts the same target data.

 Get an account at sensible.so.
 If you don't have an account, you can still read along to get a rough idea of how things work.

 To view an example bank statement extraction, navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=bank_statement&g=bank_statement.